In this guide

 By combining this with data it receives from super funds, the ATO can now better identify if your employer is complying with its SG contribution obligations.
 It also lets you see the amounts your employer has contributed to your super.

-Go to the Super tab, select Information from the dropdown menu and click on Employer contributions.
+Go to the ‘super’ tab, select ‘information’ from the dropdown menu and click on ‘employer contributions’.

 You may also view your total contributions (including amounts you have personally contributed) to keep track and ensure you do not exceed contribution limits.
-On the Super tab click Information and then Concessional contributions or Non-concessional contributions.
+On the ‘super’ tab click ‘information’ and then ‘concessional contributions’ or ‘non-concessional contributions’.
 This will display your total contributions for the financial year and the cap space you have remaining.

 3. Check if you have your insurance cover

-Using the ATO online service with myGov, you can view details of whether you have insurance cover as part of your super.
 When viewing your fund details, click the dropdown arrow on the right-hand side next to each fund.
 This will display the fund details, including whether it has recently received contributions and if you have insurance.

-If you want to know more about how much insurance protection (death, total and permanent disability, and income protection) you have and the details of your insurance policies, you should contact your super fund.
+If you want to know more about how much insurance protection (death, total and permanent disability, and income protection) you have and details of your insurance policies, you should contact your super fund.

 4. Combine multiple super accounts